top of page

 • A scribe who will sit next to your child and write down what they dictate.

-I am not a trained specialist in dyslexia but have found useful advice and resources on the following websites:
+I am not a trained specialist in dyslexia but have supported dyslexic students with the English and have found useful advice and resources from The British Dyslexia Association and Dyslexia Assist.

 The last thing you need to know about GCSE English Exams